BugReportOnWeb/website/blogs/hello-world.md

 ---
 title: 'Hello World!'
 date: '2023-09-12'
 description: 'Here, I enter the space with my very first blog, where thoughts play the game.
 Yay!
-Watch out, though; there could be someone hiding there'
+Watch out, though; there could be someone hiding there.'
 time: '03:45 am'
 ---